 Synopsis: It can be regarded as a fact that the complexity of environment perception in highly and fully automated driving – and very likely also the trajectory planning – requires a learning AI system.
 Today, machine learning/deep learning algorithms lack explainability and robustness, which compromises functional safety.
 The presentation will explain some approaches to overcome these drawbacks and describe current work at iMotion Germany in collaboration with the German Research Center for Artificial Intelligence.

 Nicolas du Lac

 Synopsis: With diversity of scenarios and the unpredictability of perception algorithms, it becomes necessary to perform statistical validation as formal proof becomes too complex and unaffordable.
 Costs for such validation can be tremendous.
-How to manage petabytes of recorded sensor datasets, unaltered videos and a growing number of computing nodes?
+How to manage petabytes of recorded sensor data sets, unaltered videos and a growing number of computing nodes?
 We will introduce an innovative software suite that can help to benchmark, test and automate the validation of ADAS and HAD functions.
-It allows computing resources to be optimized for storage and high-performance computing by taking advantage of software execution performance and cloud architectures scalability, while testing your features against relevant data only.
+It allows computing resources to be optimized for storage and high-performance computing by taking advantage of software execution performance and cloud architecture scalability, while testing your features against relevant data only.